MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/1-introduction.md

 ## Learning objectives

-- Understand the key configuration concepts.
+- Review ASP.NET Core and Kubernetes configuration concepts.
-- Learn to implement a basic feature toggling functionality.
+- Learn to implement real-time feature toggling capabilities.
-- Learn to implement a basic centralized Azure App Configuration store.
+- Learn to implement a centralized Azure App Configuration store.

 ## Prerequisites

-- Familiarity with C# and ASP.NET Core
+- Familiarity with C# and ASP.NET Core development at the beginner level
-- Familiarity with Kubernetes
+- Conceptual knowledge of containers and AKS at the intermediate level
 - Access to an Azure subscription with **Owner** privilege
-- Access to a GitHub account